Cork ARC's Secondary Cancer Support Programme has been chosen as one of the 9 Social Innovation Fund Ireland Animate / Healthy Communities Awards.

 Social Innovation Fund started with 58 applications for the first Animate Awards 2 years ago - this year it was 145.
 To have been selected as one of the 9 awardees is a fantastic achievement for Cork ARC Cancer Support House and the many members of our team who have brought this project into being.

-We're very proud to be acknowledged for our innovative Mindfulness Based Stress Reduction service which benefits the many secondary / metastatic cancer patients living with significant anxiety and distress as a result of the ongoing uncertainty of their illness.
+We're very proud to be acknowledged for our innovative support group which uses Mindfulness Based Stress Reduction (MBSR) as a tool to support the many secondary / metastatic cancer patients living with significant anxiety and distress as a result of the ongoing uncertainty of their illness.

 Our innovation is that we are the first body in Ireland to publish on MBSR interventions on the metastatic cancer patient group, and also that our findings and programmes report on any form of metastasis.
 We cannot find another comparable solution in Ireland dedicated to providing MBSR for secondary / metastic cancer patients.

 Cork ARC Cancer Support House offers free support services to all those in the community affected by cancer, at our centres in Cork city, Bantry and Youghal.
 We're working to remove the barriers to healthcare, so that all people in the community can avail of essential psycho-social supports at any point of their journey with cancer.
 Our services are designed to complement the medical model, and are a key resource for the medical profession in Munster.

 Cork ARC offer a Mindfulness Based Stress Reduction or MBSR programme for those living with secondary cancer or with a long-term illness related to cancer or its treatment.